kayac/go-katsubushi/README.md

 {"id":"1025441401866821632"}
 ```

-Otherwise, katsubushi will return ID as test format.
+Otherwise, katsubushi will return ID as text format.

 ```
 1025441401866821632